riot/riot.github.io/documentation.md

 <todo-item each="{ item in items }" { ...item }></todo-item>
 ```

-The currently looped item properties can directly be passed to the looped tag.
+The currently looped item properties can be passed directly to the looped tag.

 ### Non-object arrays

-The each directive uses internally `Array.from`.
-This means that you can loop strings, Map, Sets containing also only primitive values:
+The `each` directive internally uses `Array.from`.
+This means that you can loop over strings, Map, and Sets that only contain primitive values:

 ```html